Wade's Causeway: Legendary interpretations

-Historian Hector Munro Chadwick states that historical explanations for ancient structures would have been known to educated clergymen from the seventh century, but that structures were generally named by less educated people, often after mythological characters.
-Oral folklore in the North York Moors area from the Early Middle Ages has not generally survived into the modern era.
-Still, social historian Adam Fox states that the attribution of the causeway to Wade existed in oral folklore dating from at least as early as the Renaissance era.
-The folklore held that the causeway was built by a giant called Wade for his wife to take her cow to either market or pasture.
+Historians Hector Munro Chadwick and Nora K. Chadwick state that historiological explanations for ancient structures would have been known to educated clergymen from the seventh century onwards, but that structures were generally named by less educated people, often after mythological characters.
+Oral folklore held that the causeway was built by a giant called Wade for his wife to take her cow to either market or pasture.
 In 1890, historian Thomas Bulmer records that: